Talk With an Expert

-On this month's SANS Stay Ahead of Ransomware livestream, we explored the critical role of communications during cyber incidents with special guest Kelly Miller, Managing Director at FTI Consulting.
+On the May 2025 episode of the SANS Stay Ahead of Ransomware livestream, we explored the critical role of communications during cyber incidents with special guest Kelly Miller, Managing Director at FTI Consulting.
 With extensive experience leading communications responses for high-profile data breaches, Kelly provided valuable insights on how to communicate effectively before, during, and after a ransomware incident.

 The Communication Imperative in Cyber Incidents